hainayanda/AttributeKit/README.md

 ## Usage

-AttributeKit contains many `propertyWrapper` to help simplified the development.
+AttributeKit contains many `propertyWrapper` to help simplify the development.

 ### Unique

-`Unique` is a `propertyWrapper` that wrapped an array and will automatically filter duplicated value lazyly:
+`Unique` is a `propertyWrapper` that wrapped an array and will automatically filter duplicated value lazily:

 ```swift
 @Unique var numbers: [Int] = [1, 1, 2, 3, 4, 4]